Concepts

 AI provider

-- Company that provides models to GPT for Work add-ons.
+Company or platform that provides models to GPT for Work add-ons.
 GPT for Work integrates with multiple AI providers, including OpenAI, Anthropic, and Google.
-See the full list of supported models by provider for each add-on.
+See the complete list of supported models.

 Custom instructions